• HOME

 • Replacement (Regulating) Reserve - Also called TMOR - Thirty Minute Operating Reserve, Supplemental Reserve or Backup Reserve.
 These reserves must be fully operational in 30 minutes and must be capable of sustaining this power for two to four hours or more.
 It can be obtained from utility or non-utility sources, as well as from online and offline generation, and from interrupting loads.
 These reserves are mostly used to reduce costs by replacing the faster and more expensive reserves.

-• ROV Remotely Operated Vehicle - remotely-guided underwater mobile devices, usually deployed from a support vessel.
+• ROV - Remotely Operated Vehicle - remotely-guided underwater mobile devices, usually deployed from a support vessel.
 ROVs are used for survey, maintenance and inspection functions.
+See also AUV.

 S